Explore UAB

 Faculty Appeal Panel (FAP)

-The Senior Associate Dean for Medical Education (SADME) will appoint three faculty members, who have served at least one year on the main committee, to serve on this subcommittee.
-FAP members will serve a 2-year term.
+The Senior Associate Dean for Medical Education (SADME) will appoint four faculty members, who have served at least one year on the main committee, to serve on this subcommittee.
+FAP members will serve a two-year term.
+Three faculty members will attend appeal panels and one will serve as an alternate.
 FAP members will not attend the regular SASC meetings.
-The FAP will consider student requests to appeal SASC decisions involving academic status (i.e. academic probation) or SASC decisions impacting academic progression through medical school (e.g. recycling academic terms or dismissal from the school).
+The FAP will consider student requests to appeal SASC decisions involving academic status (i.e., academic probation) or SASC decisions impacting academic progression through medical school (e.g., recycling academic terms or dismissal from the school).

 Faculty Review Panel (FRP)

-The SADME may appoint a subcommittee on an ad hoc basis to deal with issues that arise between regular SASC meetings.
+The SADME may appoint a subcommittee on an ad hoc basis to address issues that arise between regular SASC meetings.
 The FRP will be composed of at least three SASC faculty members and the composition may vary.
-The Faculty Review Panel acts on behalf of the SASC and its decisions are final, subject to UAB Heersink School of Medicine policies for appeal.
+The Faculty Review Panel acts on behalf of the SASC and its decisions are final, subject to UABHSOM policies for appeal.

 Committee Membership